-Each year people die or are seriously injured as a result of fires at work or commercial premises.
+Each year people die or are seriously injured as a result of fires at work or on commercial property.
 Besides loss of life, fire costs UK business millions of pounds, from damage to property, loss of business, fines, compensation claims and insurance premiums.

 Many fires can be avoided by taking precautions to minimise the risk of fire in the workplace.
 If a fire does break out, the effects can be minimised by having effective controls and procedures in place.